 In FreeAgent, click “Accounting → Reports”.

 Examine the Balance sheet and Profit and Loss reports, checking that they are consistent with those in the annual report.
+The annual report contains the same information, just with slightly different names.

 If they are not, inform the accountant and ask why: some further reconciliation might be necessary.
 Note, however, that the accountant might be presenting the report in a slightly different form than FreeAgent.
 For example, FreeAgent records depreciable assets at book value (acquisition value - depreciation), while many accountants prefer to record the assets at full acquisition value, and put the depreciation as a liability.